Prithvi1713/EmployeeManagementSystem/README.md

             Update-Database

     ## Create the Controller for each model class
-            It is mendetory to add prefix of each controller as a Controller.cs add the code in each controller for action method (Index, Create, Edit, Delete)
+            It is mendetory to add Suffix of each controller as a Controller.cs add the code in each controller for action method (Index, Create, Edit, Delete)

     ## Create the folder for each model class in View Folder